Script for detecting orphan process and locks in Greenplum database

 Resolution

 Note: The queries or commands below might produce a misleading message.
 When the query is run, this query might be in the dispatch phase and not all segments have started the transaction.
-Therefore, it's always a good idea to run the query again after two minutes ensure if the process remains the same or changed.
+Therefore, it's always a good idea to run the query again after two minutes to ensure the process list remains the same or changed.

 Detect all the orphan process through the Unix utility

-1. The query below might not help if the orphan process is on the master server itself.
+• The script below might not help if the orphan process is on the master server itself.
 In other words, the query is still running on the master but no connection on segments.
-Ignore the process that is IDLE.

-2. The script below uses the connections on master as a reference.
+• The script below uses the connections on master as a reference.
 In case the connection exists between the master and a few segments but not the rest, the script below might not report it.

-Check from the database end
+Check from the database

 Note: This works if the process is holding any lock on the table and its detected by pg_locks.